Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 parent issues can’t have a start and/or end date set.
 Manually set start and/or due dates override any inferred values.
 Bear in mind that manually adjusting the length of a schedule bar via drag and drop assigns a date to your issue.

-all child issues need to be scheduled with start and end dates.
+all child issues need to be scheduled with either start and end dates or sprints (for scrum teams).

 Roll-up values for scrum teams